rohanorton/proto-jSend/README.md

   data (type: Any, optional)

-  res.jSend will infer the status code (200 or 201 from the request http method) if jsonp is used req.method is always 'GET' so in this case req._method property must be set to the desired method e.g 'POST'
+  res.jSend will infer the status code (200 or 201 from the request http method) if jsonp is used req.method is always 'GET' so in this case req._method property must be set to the desired method e.g 'POST' if you wish to receive a 201 code

 #### res.jSend.error(options)
   options object properties are: